yenxuan1381/COMP2042_CW_hcyyl10/README.md

 - Maven Install

-Everything is working fine if the "BUILD SUCCESS" is printed in the console
+Once the Maven Dependencies folder appeared, the program is now ready to be run.

-Now, run the project as a Java Application. **Game Starts**
+Now, right click the main project and run it as a Java Application. **Game Starts**

 ## Refactoring